 \subsection{Qualitative Results}

-\textbf{Visualization of BAC attack process.} As shown in Fig. \ref{fig:BAC_attack}, the complete pipeline of BAC attack on V2X-Sim dataset is visualized.
-First, the malicious agent analyzes the detection results using only the victim vehicle's local perception (Fig. \ref{fig:BAC_attack}(a)) to identify its inherent blind spots and perception limitations.
-Then, by comparing with the CP results (Fig. \ref{fig:BAC_attack}(b)), the attacker can identify regions where the victim heavily relies on collaborative messages for object detection.
-This differential analysis enables the malicious agent to generate an initial BAC seed map (Fig. \ref{fig:BAC_attack}(c)) that highlights these perception-dependent areas.
-Finally, through the proposed blind region segmentation algorithm, the attacker obtains a refined BAC confidence mask (Fig. \ref{fig:BAC_attack}(d)) that precisely delineates the victim's vulnerable regions, providing targeted guidance for adversarial perturbation generation.
+\textbf{Visualization of Attack Pipeline.} Fig. \ref{fig:BAC_attack} illustrates the complete pipeline of the BAC attack on the V2X-Sim dataset.
+The malicious agent analyzes detection results from the victim's local perception (Fig. \ref{fig:BAC_attack}(a)) to identify blind spots.
+By comparing with CP results (Fig. \ref{fig:BAC_attack}(b)), it pinpoints regions where the victim relies heavily on collaborative messages.
+This differential analysis yields an initial seed map (Fig. \ref{fig:BAC_attack}(c)), which is refined into a BAC confidence mask (Fig. \ref{fig:BAC_attack}(d)) via blind region segmentation to guide targeted perturbations.

-\textbf{Visualization of collaborative 3D detection.} As shown in Fig. \ref{fig:visualization_detection}, we visualize the detection performance under different attack and defense scenarios on V2X-Sim dataset.
-While conventional attacks (PGD, C\&W, BIM) generate obvious perturbations that baseline methods can easily detect, our BAC attack demonstrates superior stealthiness by optimizing output-space perturbations, specifically in blind regions.
-This makes it particularly challenging for existing methods like ROBOSAC and MADE to defend against, as evidenced by their significant performance degradation.
-In contrast, our proposed \texttt{GCP} framework maintains robust detection performance through effective spatial-temporal consistency verification, achieving results that approach the upper bound of CP.
-The visualization clearly shows that \texttt{GCP} successfully preserves accurate object detection even under sophisticated BAC attacks, while baseline methods struggle to maintain reliable performance.
+\textbf{Visualization of Defense Performance.} We visualize the collaborative 3D detection performance in Fig. \ref{fig:visualization_detection}.
+While conventional attacks (PGD, C\&W, BIM) generate obvious perturbations that are easily detected, our BAC attack optimizes output-space perturbations in blind regions, demonstrating superior stealthiness and causing significant degradation in baselines like ROBOSAC and MADE.
+In contrast, \texttt{GCP} maintains robust detection through spatial-temporal consistency verification, achieving results comparable to the upper bound.

-\textbf{Visualization of BEV flow reconstruction loss distribution.} Fig. \ref{fig:flow_loss} illustrates the distribution of BEV flow reconstruction losses across different agents.
-Normal agents (Agent 3 and 4) exhibit consistently low losses (mean: 0.0101 and 0.0091) with minimal variance and only one unmatched flow each, indicating stable temporal consistency.
-In contrast, agents under BAC attack (Agent 0 and 2) show significantly higher maximum losses (0.4219 and 0.8636) with greater variance and more unmatched flows (2 each), revealing temporal inconsistencies introduced by the attack.
-While some flows from malicious agents maintain low losses due to the stealthy nature of BAC attacks, the combination of high-loss outliers and increased unmatched flows provides reliable indicators for attack detection.
+\textbf{Visualization of BEV Flow Reconstruction Loss.} Fig. \ref{fig:flow_loss} analyzes the BEV flow reconstruction loss distribution.
+Normal agents (Agent 3 and 4) show consistently low losses (mean $\approx$ 0.01) and stable temporal consistency.
+In contrast, agents under BAC attack (Agent 0 and 2) exhibit significantly higher maximum losses ($>$ 0.4) and more unmatched flows.
+These high-loss outliers and temporal inconsistencies serve as reliable indicators for detecting stealthy attacks.